athirazizi/RayTracing/README.md

 The code at this point can be seen [here](https://github.com/athirazizi/RayTracing/tree/a0b814df191d41625714f555b6b790d5d7e42a0b/RayTracing/src).

-# 10 Multithreaded Rendering, Parallel Processing, & Optimisation
+# 10 Multithreaded Rendering & Parallel Processing

 ## 10.1 Multhitreaded Rendering